-2.2.x Speeds
+22v Speeds 2.2.A opecus

-- 2.2.x.1 "Specified maximum speed" is the speed declared by the manufacturer up to which the system operates under optimum conditions (v{max}). - 2.2.x.2 "Maximum operational speed" is the speed selected by the system up to which the system operates under current environmental and sensor conditions (v{now_max}).
+- 2.2.x.1 "Specified maximum speed" is the speed declared by the manufacturer up to which the system operates under optimum conditions (v{smax}). - 2.2.x.2 "Maximum operational speed" is the speed selected by the system up to which the system operates under current environmental and sensor conditions (v{now_max}).
 It is the maximum vehicle speed at which the system may be active and shall be determined by the capability of the sensing system. - 2.2.x.3.
-"Set speed" is the speed selected by the driver for the active ALKS system, which defines an upper limit for v{now} (v{set}). - 2.2.x.4 "Present speed" is the current speed selected by the system due to traffic (v{now}). - 2.2.14.
-"Data Storage System for Automated Driving (DSSAD)" enables the determination of interactions between the automated driving function and the human driver, who may engage and disengage in it.1
+"Set speed" is the speed selected by the driver for the active ALKS system, which defines an upper limit for v{now} (v{set}). - 2.2.x.4 "Present speed" is the current speed selected by the system due to traffic (V{now}). - 2.2.14.
+"Data Storage System for Automated Driving (DSSAD)" enables the determination of interactions between the ALKS and the human driver.1